Robert Priebsch: Biography

-From 1898 to 1931 he was a professor at University College London.
+Priebsch moved to the United Kingdom in 1895 or 1896 to inspect and catalogue medieval manuscripts in both public and private collections.
+His work impressed others as to his skill in German paleography, and he soon acquired a lecturer position at the University of Liverpool with the support of Kuno Meyer.
+Friedrich Althaus, a professor of German at University College London, died in 1897.
+Priebsch was hired to replace him; his tenure as professor would last from 1898 to 1931.
+He became chair of the German department in 1902, a position he held until retirement.
 With one of his students, W. E. Collinson, he published The German Language (1934).
 His two-volume Deutsche Handschriften in England (Erlangen 1896–1901) is a standard in the field.

 His extensive collection of books and manuscripts was left to his daughter Hannah and his son-in-law August Closs; augmented significantly by Closs, the collection included 2300 volumes of 17th to 19th-century books which now comprise the Priebsch-Closs collection of the Institute of Germanic and Romance Studies in London.

 His correspondence with Elias von Steinmeyer was edited and published by Closs.